 Besides avoiding the aliasing issue, spatial filtering of $p_w$ also increases the statistical contribution of large-scale wall-pressure fluctuations to ${\rho}_{{p_w}{p_w}}$ as well as $\phi_{{p_w}{p_w}}$.
-This means that the space-time/2-D maps associated with both these statistical quantities will be more representative of the large-scale $p_w$.
-The effect of spatial/temporal filtering is simulated respectively for the DNS and well-resolved LES data by considering only the spectral energy corresponding to ${k_x}{\delta}$ $<$ 10 and $f{\delta}/{U_\infty}$ $<$ 1 in Fig.~\ref{fig9}(b,e) (indicated through background yellow shading).
-The corresponding 2-D/space-time correlation ${\rho}_{{p_w}{p_w}}$ maps are plotted in Figs.~\ref{fig9}(c,f), which depict a statistically stronger negative correlation than that noted in the original ${\rho}_{{p_w}{p_w}}$ maps in Figs.~\ref{fig9}(a,d), consistent with present experimental observations (Fig.~\ref{fig6}b).
+This means that the space-time/2D maps associated with both these statistical quantities will be more representative of the large-scale $p_w$.
+The effect of spatial/temporal filtering is simulated for the DNS and well-resolved LES data by considering only the spectral energy corresponding to ${k_x}{\delta}$ $<$ 10 and $f{\delta}/{U_\infty}$ $<$ 1 respectively (indicated through background yellow shading in Figs.~\ref{fig12}b,e) through a one-dimensional Gaussian filter.
+Here, the Gaussian filter widths were based on these streamwise wavenumber and frequency cut-offs for the DNS and LES data, respectively.
+The corresponding 2D/space-time correlation ${\rho}_{{p_w}{p_w}}$ maps are plotted in Figs.~\ref{fig12}(c,f), which depict a statistically stronger negative correlation than that noted in the original ${\rho}_{{p_w}{p_w}}$ maps in Figs.~\ref{fig12}(a,d), consistent with present experimental observations (Fig.~\ref{fig8}b).